 We at The Mod specialize in helping clients struggling with trust, communication, and intimacy, as well as clients struggling with porn addiction, sex addiction, and betrayal trauma.

-Feel free to schedule a free Recovery Breakthrough session with us to familiarize yourself with our programs, and to get to know us better and see if we are the right fit for you!
+Feel free to schedule a complimentary Path to Recovery session with us to familiarize yourself with our programs, and to get to know us better and see if we are the right fit for you!